arximboldi/lager/doc/modularity.rst

        [] (auto m, auto a) { return update_history(update_doc, m, a); },
        draw_doc);

-It would be nice, however, if we could write:
+It would be nice, however, if we could write instead:

 .. code-block:: c++
    :emphasize-lines: 5